XML English Abstract Print

 چکیده:

-Background and Objectives: Antioxidants prevent the progression of neuropsychiatric disorders, such as bipolar disorder (BD).
+Introduction: Antioxidants prevent the progression of neuropsychiatric disorders, such as bipolar disorder (BD).
 Omega-3 fatty acid supplementation helps prevent lipid peroxidation and improve antioxidant status.
-This study aimed to investigate the effect of omega-3 supplementation on serum levels of antioxidant status in patients with bipolar disease.
+This study aims to investigate the effect of omega-3 supplementation on serum levels of antioxidant status in patients with BD.

-Methods: In this study, 28 patients with bipolar disorder (BD) received an omega-3 fatty acid supplement (2 g/daily) while other 28 patients received edible paraffin oil (2 g/daily) for 60 days.
+Methods: In this study, 28 patients with BD received an omega-3 fatty acid supplement (2 g/daily) while the other 28 patients received edible paraffin oil (2 g/daily) for 60 days.
 The activities of superoxide dismutase (SOD), catalase (CAT), and total antioxidant capacity (TAC) were evaluated in pre-intervention and post-intervention.

 Conclusion: Omega-3 supplementation increased the activities of SOD and CAT and may decrease the progression of disease via increasing antioxidant status.